adegans/Goosle/readme.md

 4. Load Goosle in your browser.
 If you've enabled the access hash don't forget to add *?a=YOUR_HASH* to the url.
 5. Enjoy your updated search experience!

+Take a look at the [changelog](changelog.md) for every update here. \

 ## Setting up a Cronjob / background task
 For a number of background tasks like clearing up the file cache and/or renewing your Openverse access token you need to set up a cronjob. \
 Execute this cronjob a couple of times per day, recommended is every 8 hours.

-Without it, Openverse access will expire and you have to generate a new key every few hours.
+Without it, Openverse access will expire and you have to generate a new key every few hours. \
 For low traffic setups or if you do not use Openverse a longer interval of once a day is fine.

-The access hash is always required as an access token, don't forget to include ?a=YOUR_HASH to the url.
+The access hash is always required as an access token, don't forget to include ?a=YOUR_HASH to the url. \
-Cron jobs are commonly set up from your hosting dashboard, or through something like DirectAdmin, cPanel or WHM.
+Cron jobs are commonly set up from your hosting dashboard, or through something like DirectAdmin, cPanel or WHM. \
 Ask your hosting provider where to find the Cron job scheduler or have them set it up for you if you don't see it.

-You can also use something like [cron-job.org](https://cron-job.org/) to trigger the background task remotely.
+You can also use something like [cron-job.org](https://cron-job.org/) to trigger the background task remotely. \
 To test, you can also load the url in your browser and trigger the script that way.
 Look for the onscreen prompts to see what routines are executed.

 ### Usage examples